hammerheim-game/hammerheim-rules/3-warbands/sisters-of-sigmar.md

-For centuries the nobility of the Empire has sent its wayward or troublesome daughters to the Holy Convent of the Order of Merciful Sisters of Sigmar in Mordheim to be initiated into the only order of priestesses dedicated to the Empire’s patron god.
+For centuries the nobility of the Empire has sent its wayward or troublesome daughters to the Holy Convent of the Order of Merciful Sisters of Sigmar in Hammerheim to be initiated into the only order of priestesses dedicated to the Empire’s patron god.
 The Sisters of Sigmar, as they are commonly called, have traditionally travelled the Empire administering to the